 For attendance, you will not be penalized if you miss up to two classes.
 Classes with presentations require attendance.

-There are 2 required appointments with me (Professor Kahn), to discuss your project: once sometime between September 12 – September 21 and a second time sometime between the midterm and November 11.
-If you do not come to your scheduled appointment, you will lose the points but still need to meet with me before you can get credit for alter assignments.
+There are 2 required appointments with me (Professor Kahn), to discuss your project: once sometime between September 12 – September 21 and a second time sometime between the test and November 13.
+If you do not have a scheduled appointment, you will lose the points but still need to meet with me before you can get credit for alter assignments.
+However, if you miss your appointment without giving me advance notice, you will lose participation points as well.

-Starting with the second lecture, you are asked to choose a seat and use that seat throughout the semester, to make sure you get all of your participation points.
+Starting with the second lecture, you are asked to choose a seat and use that seat throughout the semester, to ensure you get all of your participation points.

 We will take off participation points for unprofessional conduct as described earlier, including arriving late, using your laptops except when we are doing computer exercises, etc.